helenclarko/silverstripe-youtubevideoplaylist/README.md

 Usage Overview
 -----------------------------------------------
-This module will create a playlist for your youtube videos. the "src=" for the embeded youtube video is swapped out with jQuery.
+This module will create a playlist for your youtube videos. the "src=" for the embedded youtube video is swapped out with jQuery.

-Currently there is only one layout, which is to have the playlist attached to the right side of the youtube video

-You can however change the layout manually by editing the inline CSS, which is in the YouTubeVideoPage.ss file.
+You can change the layout and colours from the layout tab

 How to get the URL Code
 -----------------------------------------------